 At Field Farm, in the northern Berkshires, you can turn your birding adventures into a multi-day experience!
 Stay at the Guest House – a historic mid-century modern B&B – and wake up to views of majestic Mount Greylock, Massachusett’s highest peak.
 Wander around Field Farm’s 316 acres and explore flowing streams, mature oak forests, open meadows, and the birds that love them.
 In recent years, pileated woodpeckers, indigo buntings, and kestrels have been sighted here.

 There are several Trustees beaches on Martha’s Vineyard, and they all have fantastic shorebird activity.
-Long Point Wildlife Refuge is more accessible than others – it doesn’t require an oversand vehicle permit to reach – and has much of the great birding that you’ll find at Norton Point, Wasque, or Cape Poge.
-Oystercatchers, several species of plovers, sanderlings, and yellowlegs are common in the summer months.
+Long Point Wildlife Refuge is more accessible than others – it doesn’t require an oversand vehicle permit to reach – and has much of the great birding that you’ll find at Wasque or Cape Poge.
+Shorebirds like American Oystercatchers, and Piping Plovers are common in the summer months along with grassland and heathland species like the Savannah Sparrow and Eastern Towhee.
 With its 632 acres, there’s no shortage of habitats to explore, from beach and coastal ponds to rare sandplain heath and coastal woodlands.

 Killdeer, bobolinks, turkeys, swallows, and hawks inhabit the hay and crop fields, vernal pools, and wooded wetlands at this vibrant farm just 15 minutes west of Boston.
-After you spot that Wood Duck or Cooper’s Hawk, head down the farm lane to say hi to Powisset’s resident livestock or visit the farm stand in the barn for fresh, local farm products (once it’s safe to reopen this indoor space).
+After you spot that Wood Duck or Cooper’s Hawk, head down the farm lane to say hi to Powisset’s resident livestock, or visit the farm stand in the barn for fresh, local farm products.
 Noanet Woodlands, just across the road, is another great Trustees birding location.